sourcegraph/sourcegraph-public-snapshot/doc/campaigns/references/campaign_spec_yaml_reference.md

     - directory: go/utils/time
       branch: my-campaign-go-time

-    # The *last* matching directory is used, not the most specific one
+    # The *last* matching directory is used, not the most specific one,
+    # so only this changeset would be opened.
     - directory: go/utils
       branch: my-campaign-go-date
 ```